Learn how to make a beaded necklace or bracelet with 3 Easy DIY jewelry-making tutorials for beginners.

 How to Make a Beaded Necklace: Bead Options for Stringing Necklaces and Bracelets

-- 2mm glass seed beads
+- 2mm seed beads

 - 4mm multi-colored seed beads